cloudmesh-community/fa18-523-83/project-report/report.md

 Data volume is limited due to the provided dataset is from a Kaggle competition; increasing in data volume would improve the prediction result.
-Furthermore, the project does not focus on security and authentication/authorization aspect of the code, most of the port and network are set to allow any IP access to the EC2 server.

 Prediction results could also be improved by running and evaluating more other classification algorithms.
 Also, parameters can be enhanced to provide more customization to all algorithms to observe this specific pattern of the training set.

+In term of network and security, the project does not focus on security and authentication/authorization aspect of the code, most of the port and network are set to allow any IP access to the EC2 server.

 ## Conclusion